gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/primary_fungible_store.md

 <td>7</td>
 <td>Withdrawing should only be allowed to the owner of an existing store with sufficient balance.</td>
 <td>Critical</td>
-<td>The withdraw function fetches the owner's store via the primary_store function and then calls fungible_asset::withdraw which validates the owner of the store, checks the frozen status and the balance of the store.
-The withdraw_with_ref function fetches the store of the owner via primary_store function and calls the fungible_asset::withdraw_with_ref which validates transfer_ref's metadata with the withdrawing stores metadata, and the balance of the store.</td>
+<td>The withdraw function fetches the owner&apos;s store via the primary_store function and then calls fungible_asset::withdraw which validates the owner of the store, checks the frozen status and the balance of the store.
+The withdraw_with_ref function fetches the store of the owner via primary_store function and calls the fungible_asset::withdraw_with_ref which validates transfer_ref&apos;s metadata with the withdrawing stores metadata, and the balance of the store.</td>
-<td>Audited that it aborts if the owner doesn't own the store (withdraw).
+<td>Audited that it aborts if the owner doesn&apos;t own the store (withdraw).
 Audited that it aborts if the store is frozen (withdraw).
-Audited that it aborts if the transfer ref's metadata doesn't match the withdrawing store's metadata (withdraw_with_ref).
-Audited that it aborts if the store doesn't have sufficient balance.
+Audited that it aborts if the transfer ref&apos;s metadata doesn&apos;t match the withdrawing store&apos;s metadata (withdraw_with_ref).
+Audited that it aborts if the store doesn&apos;t have sufficient balance.
 Audited that the store is not burned.
 Audited that the balance of the store is decreased by the amount withdrawn.</td>
 </tr>

 <tr>